 The right eCommerce fulfillment partner is one that uses technology to give you total real-time visibility of your inventory ecosystem, and liberates you to focus on running your business vs. getting bogged down with technical details.
 If you’re spending your time racing to get orders out on time and manually check stock levels, then it’s past time to partner with a better eCommerce fulfillment company.

 All eCommerce shopping carts are basically the same, right?
 Wrong!
 The right one for you fits your needs, including features, integrations, scalability, customization, and of course, total cost of ownership (not just up front fees).

 5. Having generic product descriptions.

 No, your customers don’t want to venture on a literary journey if (for example) they need to buy an air filter for their car, a gift for their spouse, or a software tool for their job.
 But this doesn’t mean you should impose generic, boring, unmemorable product descriptions.
 Remember, your site isn’t a vending machine.
-It’s a commercial conversation.
+It’s a commercial conversation and a great way to take advantage of ecommerce marketing.
 Make sure you do your part by highlighting benefits, options (colors, sizes, configurations, etc.), and so on.